mkbabb/parse-that/docs/future-research.md

 all production grammars route through `dispatch()+regex`/`all`/`any`/closure-span combinators), P-invariant-28 resolves to KILL, not a 4th bare carry.

+**What survives**: only the `Span` *value* type and its two helpers (`spanToString`, `mergeSpans`), which operate on a `Span`, not on any span-producing builder.
+The 15 closure `*Span` combinators (`altSpan`, `manySpan`, `regexSpan`, …) — previously the public span-producing API — were themselves **removed in the 1.0.0 breaking cut** (Tranche S / S.H2, fold row 48; zero consumers across the constellation), so parse-that no longer ships a span-producing combinator surface at all.
+The A.W3 falsification result is recorded here as
-**What survives**: The closure span combinators (`altSpan`, `manySpan`, `regexSpan`, etc.) remain the canonical, public API for span-producing parsers.
-The A.W3 falsification result is recorded here as documentation: do not re-attempt the runtime-switch SpanParser approach on V8 without a fundamentally different encoding (e.g., a flat array-of-ops with a generated specialized dispatcher — not a recursive runtime `switch`).
+documentation: do not re-attempt the runtime-switch SpanParser approach on V8 without a fundamentally different encoding (e.g., a flat array-of-ops with a generated specialized dispatcher — not a recursive runtime `switch`).